cyberark/conjur/app/domain/README.md

   - These go by many names: service objects, interactors, use cases
   - Coordinates high-level logic involving multiple collaborators
-    - For example: `CreateUser` might need to coordinate user input validation, a database transaction, a log entry, and a confirmation email
+    - For example: `CreateUser` might need to coordinate user input validation, a database transaction, a log entry, and a confirmation email.
+  - Can be nested
+    - Continuing the previous example: The `CreateUser` database transaction may itself be a CommandObject, involving multiple repositories, logging, and security checks.

   - Makes all collaborators explicit as dependencies
   - Easy to unit test with doubles or mocks
 - **Value objects**